-A vital characteristic of a successful person is that the outward appearance of being on top of things and meeting deadlines.
-If you know, they have something urgent you can schedule a time for them, rearrange meetings or simple stop anyone interrupting them until that task has a tick next to it.
+A vital characteristic of a successful person is the appearance of being on top of things and meeting deadlines.
+If you know, they have something urgent.
+You can schedule a time for them, rearrange meetings or stop anyone interrupting them until that task has a tick next to it.

-Also, if you have access to their task list, it is easier to do the small things that they shouldn’t be doing anyway!
+Also, if you can access their task list, it is easier to do the small things they shouldn’t be doing anyway!

 From the moment you start working with your manager, you should be figuring out what they are terrible at.
-I know this sounds slightly negative, and a bit mean but seriously knowing what they are rubbish at means you know what to focus on being good at!
+I know this sounds slightly negative, and a bit mean, but knowing what they are rubbish at means you know what to focus on being good at!

 Are they untidy, do they lose things all the time, are they unorganised or continuously late for meetings – do they completely forget they are supposed to be in a meeting!?

-If this is the case, they will have a reputation in the office for having this weakness, and it won’t reflect well on them.
-Whatever issue they have work on the basis that you will excel at propping up their weaker side and this should make them so much better at their job and therefore more successful.
+If this is the case, they will have a reputation in the office for having this weakness, which won’t reflect well on them.
+So whatever issue they have, work on the basis that you will excel at propping up their weaker side, which should make them much better at their job and, therefore, more successful.

-It will also improve their reputation at work, and again this will ultimately add to their success.
+It will also improve their reputation at work, which will add to their success.

 I think this approach works particularly well when an Assistnat is in a new job, especially if your manager hasn’t had an assistant before or isn’t sure how to work with you.

-If you have been in the role for a while but are struggling to develop your relationship with your manager or a colleague, this approach might also be worth trying too.
-Here are a few questions you can ask your Executive that will provoke honest answers and will help you understand their needs and add value also.
+If you have been in the role for a while but are struggling to develop your relationship with your manager or a colleague, this approach might also be worth trying.
+You can ask your Executive a few questions to provoke honest answers, help you understand their needs, and add value.

-- Are there any aspects of my role that you don’t need me to do?
+Are there any aspects of my role you don’t need me to do?

-If you have been in the job for a while, these questions are still relevant as you will probably gain a different insight into how your manager likes to work.
+If you have been on the job for a while, these questions are still relevant as you will probably gain a different insight into how your manager likes to work.

-Some people are great at ‘managing up’, but Assistants have to be fantastic at it!
+Some people are great at ‘managing up’, but assistants must be fantastic at it!

-The central part of our job is to manage our Executive’s time so that they can concentrate on the essential tasks that keep the business going.
+The central part of our job is to manage our Executive’s time to concentrate on the essential tasks that keep the business going.

-But, we don’t just stop there, we manage every aspect of their day.
-From reading their emails and responding with kind words, getting them coffee so that they are awake and alert throughout the day, buying their presents so that they look generous and thoughtful, and well the list is endless.
+But we don’t just stop there.
+We manage every aspect of their day.
+From reading their emails and responding with kind words, getting them coffee so that they are awake and alert throughout the day, buying their presents so that they look generous and thoughtful, the list is endless.

 There are enormous benefits for staff that are good at managing up.

-We spend all day managing our Executive and evaluating their needs, but do we effectively manage up?
+We spend all day managing our executives and evaluating their needs, but do we effectively manage up?